 A Certified Wealth Strategist (CWS) is a professional who has attained a higher level of education and training in financial planning.
 As the name suggests, they specialize in working with high net-worth clients—typically those who have at least $1 million in liquid assets.
 But the expertise of a Certified Wealth Strategist goes beyond just offering a client financial advice.
-If you choose to work with a financial advisor with the CWS designation, you’re also getting someone highly skilled at nurturing client relationships.

-The Certified Wealth Strategist Credential
+What Is the Certified Wealth Strategist Credential?

 CWS Certification Requirements